hdShang/arxiv-daily/docs/cs-LG/2025-05-30/papers/250615704v1-learn-from-the-past-fast-sparse-indexing-for-large-language-model-de.md

 ---
 layout: default
-title: Learn from the Past: Fast Sparse Indexing for Large Language Model Decoding
+title: "Learn from the Past: Fast Sparse Indexing for Large Language Model Decoding"
 ---

 # Learn from the Past: Fast Sparse Indexing for Large Language Model Decoding